With Women Kisoboka has two ways you can be an essential part of making a significant difference in furthering gender equality.

-2. If you wish, we can put you in touch with your partner mom in Uganda by phone or email.
+2. Optional: We put you in touch with your Partner Mom or Woman Leader in Uganda by phone or email.

-3. Our goal is for sponsors to be engaged for 5 years so you can see your WWK partner mom transition from distress to success as they change themselves, their family and their community.
+3. Sponsors are engaged for 3-5 years to create a stable transition from distress to success as our Partner Moms and Women Leaders grow themselves, their family and their community.

 Meet Our Members Who Would Enjoy And Appreciate Your Sponsorship